vtejapy/kubd/Introduction.md

 # Architecure

---> kubernetes cluster is split into 2 parts
+- kubernetes cluster is split into 2 parts

-  -->control plane(master)
+  - control plane(master)
-  -->The (worker) nodes
+  - The (worker) nodes

-#componentes of control plane
+### componentes of control plane
---> The etcd distributed presistent storege
+- The etcd distributed presistent storege
--->The ApI server
+- The ApI server
---> the scheduler
+- the scheduler
---> the controller manager
+- the controller manager

 <<diagram1>>

 # components of The worker nodes

---> the kublet
+- the kublet
---> the kubernetes service proxy (kube-proxy)
+- the kubernetes service proxy (kube-proxy)
--->the container Runtime(Docker,rkt or others)
+- the container Runtime(Docker,rkt or others)
---->pod
+- pod

 kube-apiserver:
 -->Component on the master that exposes the Kubernetes API.
 It is the front-end for the Kubernetes control plane.